 Play to the Crowd is an arts and education charity in Winchester, UK.
 Our family comprises: Theatre Royal Winchester – a beautiful middle scale heritage theatre, Hat Fair – one of the oldest Outdoor Arts Festivals in the country and Playmakers – a range of community engagement and creative learning programmes and activities

 This FREE competition is for young writers in two age groups: ages 4-11, and 12-16.

-Entrants are invited to send prose (no more than one page) or a poem (of no more than 30 lines) about ‘What I like about being at home‘.
+Entrants are invited to send prose (no more than one page) or a poem (of no more than 30 lines) about ‘The adventures that I dream of‘.